Shop Subscribe

 The challenge lies in not only adding more opportunities to read but also more strategic ways to engage in and discuss reading and writing assignments.

-When given the time and attention they deserve, literacy skills benefit students in a variety of ways, and in just about every possible subject.
+When given the time and attention they deserve, literacy skills benefit students in a variety of ways.
+They can have an impact on just about every possible subject.
 Here are just a few ways teachers have found content area literacy benefitted their students:

 • Improved discussion skills